 3. Read this Short Story.

 I was leading a Restoring Your Heart (RYH) group several years ago.
 When leading these groups, I use one of several workbooks dealing with emotional issues that are written by WDA staff.
-With this particular group, I was using the Grieving Your Losses workbook, which deals with childhood issues and then moves into grieving and forgiveness.
+With this particular group, I was using the Processing Pain Workbook, which deals with childhood issues and then moves into grieving and forgiveness.

 The group consisted of myself, the co-leader and three other women all of whom had bi-polar disorder.
 (If you want to learn more about bi-polar disorder, click here.)
 My “starting out” goal for the group was to help these women see the impact their past had on them and move them joyfully into emotional health within the 18 week group time frame.